 Here’s a useful resource to check if your gun permit is legal in other states:

-Should the situation arise where you’re forced to use your firearm in self-defense, you’ll likely have full legal backing behind you — and somehow that all changes once you’re 5 minutes passed your state’s border.
-More confusing yet is the mixed responses of truckers who’ve encountered this issue first hand.
-Some say it’s perfectly legal, while others cite their experiences of difficulty during interactions with law enforcement.
-Go ahead and Google: can truckers carry guns… isn’t likely to give you an immediate answer without wading through various state codes, federal laws, and even local laws.
+Should the situation arise where you’re forced to use your firearm in self-defense, you should have full legal backing behind you.
+As of 2017, the House of Representatives approved a bill, the Concealed Carry Reciprocity Act, that allows truck drivers’ concealed carry permits valid in every single state.
+That being said, this is only valid if the trucker has the required documents on them at all times.
+Some truckers and even those in authority say it’s perfectly legal, while others cite their experiences of difficulty during interactions with law enforcement.
+Go ahead and Google: can you carry a gun in a commercial vehicle … it’s not likely to give you an immediate answer without wading you through various state codes, federal laws, and even local laws.

 It Comes Down to Employment